On render end

 Radius - this determines the radius for the detail enhancement effect.
 Smaller radius means that smaller parts around the details in the image are sampled with higher precision - this would be faster but may be less precise.
 Larger radius means that more of the scene will use the higher precision sampling and may be slower, but more precise.
 This is similar to a radius parameter for an ambient occlusion pass.

-Interpolation type - this option is used during rendering.
+Interpolation mode - this option is used during rendering.
 It selects the method for interpolating the GI value from the samples in the irradiance map.

 Least squares fit - the default method; it will try to compute a GI value that best fits in among the samples from the irradiance map.
 Produces smoother results than the weighted average method, but is slower.
 Also, ringing artifacts may appear in places where both the contrast and density of the irradiance map samples change over a small area.